CustomTypeOne/LoopPatches/README.md

 For the Automatic Switching Strategy or Basal Lock features:

-* Tap (or double-tap) on the "value" row to bring up a keyboard and enter a value
+* Tap (or double-tap) on the "value" row to bring up a keyboard and enter a value, return when done
-    * There is no "done" button on the keyboard for these entries
-    * Click on the <Settings button at upper left to dismiss the keyboard
-    * Tap on Loop again to view the value
 * Make sure that value is reasonable **before** sliding the switch to Enabled
+    * **If using mmol/L, might need to multiply by 18 to enter threshold in mg/dL for these setting**
 * When modifying a value, be sure to disable the switch, modify and then enable

 ## Apply the Patches

+### Summary of Steps

+1. Obtain a fresh download of Loop-dev
+    * Build to a simulator; ensure it builds without error
+1. Delete any prior copies of LoopPatches from Downloads folder
+1. Download fresh zip of LoopPatches
+    * Find in Downloads, unzip using directions
+1. Open a NEW terminal in new LoopWorkspace
+1. Follow directions to install patches and copy Settings bundle
+    * STOP IMMEDIATELY if you get an error
+1. Follow directions to drag over Settings bundle inside Xcode
+    * Build to a simulator; ensure it builds without error
+1. Build Loop-dev with LoopPatches to your phone
+1. Review the LoopPatches documentation: https://www.craft.do/s/pakv8NO1oYpDgh

 ### Fresh Download of Loop-dev